-Once you have made the cutting, it begins losing moisture right away.
-To protect it, you must either plant it immediately in the growing medium of your choice, wrap it in a clean, damp cloth, or put it in a plastic bag.
+Once you have made the cutting, the plant begins losing moisture right away.
+To protect it, you must either plant it immediately in the medium of your choice, wrap it in a clean, damp cloth, or put it in a plastic bag.

 Should you score your cutting?

-When taking cuttings, you need to use sterile tools.
-You are performing surgery, and some of the same dangers that animals face when undergoing surgery are dangers to plants.
+When taking cuttings, you need to use sterile tools and work in a sterile environment.
 Fungus, bacteria, and foreign bodies can enter the cutting and kill it.
-Dull blades may tear rather than cut, thereby crushing the tender cambium layer.
+Dull blades may tear rather than cut and crush the tender cambium layer.
 A small investment in sharp shears or a hobby knife is an investment too simple to ignore.

 For more detail on how to take cuttings from various kinds of plants, visit a Purdue University extension.

-Now that you have your cutting, you need to put it in a growing medium.
-From water to wool, to gel to compost, a range of media can be used to help your cutting take root and become a proper clone.
+Now that you have your cutting, what is the best medium to use for your cloning process?
+From water to wool, to gel to compost, a range of media can be used to help your cutting develop roots and become a proper clone.

-Rooting clones in water can be done with water, some plants have low success rates.
+You can put your cutting into water, but in water some plants will have low success rates.
 Your cutting is about as likely to rot as it is to sprout roots.
-As one gardener lamented, “Most of my failed clone attempts failed because the stem stays wet, gets soggy and collapses.”
-If you are serious about plant cloning, you need to support your cuttings with a solid medium
+If you are serious about plant cloning, you need to support your cuttings with a solid medium.

 The ideal medium varies with the type of plant.
-But by following the following guidelines, you will be able to formulate the medium that will make your rooting process happen the fastest and help your plant grow.
+Follow the guidelines below, and you can formulate the medium that will make your rooting process happen the fastest and help your plant grow.

-Coco coir is made from the husk and hairs of coconuts.
+Coco coir is made of the husk and hairs of coconuts.
 It is light, inexpensive, and retains moisture fairly well.
-Like rockwool, coir works well in hydroponic systems.
+Like rockwool, coir works well for indoor grow.
 Because it is grown in ocean climates, coir may have a salt residue which may affect pH.

 Perlite and vermiculite

 Sometimes the best medium is prepared soil.
 All the necessary hormones and nutrients can still be delivered to the clone, though perhaps without the precision of a hydroponic setup.
-Well-composted soil has the advantage of microorganisms to aid in root growth
+Well-composted soil has the advantage of microorganisms to aid in the growth of roots.

 You’ve taken your cuttings and successfully planted them in a root-supporting medium.
 Now, what will you feed it?